Fifty photos from

 We ascended the 150-meter-high Tower of the Juche Idea ("self-reliance"), which commemorates the 70th birthday of Kim Il-sung.
 Although we had to pay EUR 5 (about USD 7) each to ride the tower elevator, at least the panoramic city views from the top were superb.
 L: The Yanggakdo International Hotel, where we stayed,

-Pyongyang is compact, with little urban sprawl.
+is the tower at the tip of the island beyond the bridge.
+Center: Pyongyang is compact, with little urban sprawl.
 Agricultural fields begin just beyond the built-up area.

 R: From the Tower of the Juche Idea we spied these older, single-story buildings tucked in between residential towers near the city center.

-Tower of the Juche Idea we could see Rungrado May Day Stadium where the Mass Games are staged.
+L: From the Tower of the Juche Idea we could see Rungrado May Day Stadium where the Mass Games are staged.
 The final destination on our tour with a political message was the Party Foundation Monument (center and R).
 Erected in 1995, this sculpture celebrates 50 years of rule by the Workers' Party of Korea.

-The hammer, sickle and writing brush represent the worker, the peasant and the intellectual.
+The hammer, sickle and writing brush represent

-In the early evening, after stopping at a department
+In the early evening, after

 store, we were given some free time at Pyongyang's

-Gold Lane Bowling Alley, where we wrote a few postcards.
+Gold Lane Bowling Alley, where we wrote a few

 After dinner at the Hot Pot Restaurant, we drove to an amusement park where non-Koreans were charged EUR 2 or EUR 3 per person (USD 3 or